Exploring Assin Manso Slave River: A Journey Through History

 How to Get There

-Getting to Assin Manso Slave River is an adventure in itself.
-The easiest way is to fly into Kotoka International Airport in Accra, the capital of Ghana.
-From there, you can hire a car or take a taxi to Assin Manso.
-The journey takes approximately three hours, but the scenic views along the way make it well worth it.
+To reach Assin Manso Slave River, fly into Kotoka International Airport in Accra.
+From there, you can hire a car or take a taxi to Assin Manso, a journey of about three hours.
+The drive offers scenic views that make the trip worthwhile.

 Local Transportation